elicer/gs-consuming-rest-android/README.src.md

     {!include:complete/AndroidManifest.xml}

-### Create a String Resource
+### Create a string resource
+Add a text string.
+Text strings can be referenced from the application or from other resource files.

     {!include:complete/res/values/strings.xml}

-### Create a Layout
+### Create a layout
+Here you define the visual structure for the user interface of your application.

     {!include:complete/res/layout/hello_layout.xml}

 <a name="initial"></a>
 Fetch a REST resource
 ------------------------

-With the Android project configured, it's time to create our REST request.
-Before we can do that though, we need to consider the data we are wanting to consume.
+Before you create the REST request, consider the data that you want your application to consume.
 Suppose that you want to find out what Facebook knows about Pivotal.
-Knowing that Pivotal has a page on Facebook and that the ID is "gopivotal", you should be able to query Facebook's Graph API via this URL:
+Knowing that Pivotal has a page on Facebook and that the ID is "gopivotal", query Facebook's Graph API via this URL:

     http://graph.facebook.com/gopivotal